sit-fyi/sit/doc/architecture_overview.md

   User git
 ```

-This way, pushing out, will be as nice as `git push issues <branch>`
+This way, pushing out, will be as nice as `git push items <branch>`

 ### Record